Have you ever heard the phrase “everyone’s a writer”?

 - Similarly, use the word “imagine” to encourage readers to imagine themselves really experiencing the story you’re telling.

 - Trust is a very important emotion.
 Words such as “promise,” “guarantee” or “proven” let them know you’re trustworthy, especially if you also have real-life customer testimonials to back up your assertions.
-Ninety-one percent of 18- to 34-year-olds trust online reviews as much as a personal recommendation, according to this 2018 survey.
+79% of people trust online reviews as much as a personal recommendation, according to this survey.
 Don’t be shy about using positive customer comments.

 - Sympathize and show the reader you understand their frustrations with phrases like “tired of,” “never again” or “had enough.”